Elombachinemelum/Keeper-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## `It contains`
 ## React redux for state management.
+It also contains React Router for Routing

 ## Available Scripts